devxschool/Fall2020/out/production/Fall2020/loops/LoopsNotes.md

 repeated actions in an elegant way.
 Loops help us avoid repeated codes.

+Loops help us execute one set of statements multiple times.

 ####Problem
 Imagine a scenario where you need to get